Allen-Golder Carpenter: Water Memory

 40x30 cm; 15 3/4 x 11 3/4 in

-• Carpenter's work revolves around the personal processing of his family history and memory, which depicts the show's core topic.
+• Carpenter's work revolves around the personal processing of their family history and memory, which depicts the show's core topic.
 The...

 Allen-Golder Carpenter